wbeardall/scheduler-tools/README.md

 ### Setting Up Key-Based Authentication

-If your cluster allows, it we recommend using key-based authentication to allow `schedtools` programs SSH access.
+If your cluster allows it, we recommend using key-based authentication to allow `schedtools` programs SSH access.

 **Note**: The login servers at the Imperial College RCS don't allow key-based authentication.
 If you're using `schedtools` with the Imperial College RCS, this section is not relevant to you.
 Check with your HPC admin if you're unsure whether